 A common variation on the PEST Analysis model, particularly in the United Kingdom, is the PESTLE strategic planning method, which includes the additional legal and environmental aspects.

 The PEST control is thought to have been initially developed by Harvard Professor, Francis J. Aguilar, under the name ETPS.
 Aguilar described cultural, technological, political, and social factors as being significant influences on the business environment in the 1967 publication, "Scanning the Business Climate."

 The letters were then rearranged to create a simple, quirky acronym that is used today.

 A thorough evaluation of the significant areas of influence affecting the sector in which an organisation is situated, as well as the organisation itself, can encourage more successful strategic planning.

-The 'economic' section addresses main factors such as interest and exchange rates, economic growth, supply and demand, inflation, and recession.
-Demographics and age distribution, societal behaviors, occupational, and lifestyle patterns are the demographic parameters that could be used in the PEST study.
+The 'economic' section addresses main factors, such as interest and exchange rates, economic growth, supply and demand, inflation, and recession.
+Demographics and age distribution, societal behaviours, occupational, and lifestyle patterns are the demographic parameters that could be used in the PEST study.

 The 'technical' dimension takes into account the particular role and advancement of technology within the sector and organisation, as well as the broader applications, patterns, and technological changes.
 In this field, too, government expenditure on technical innovation can be of interest.

 PEST analysis can assist an organisation in recognising and eventually capitalising on the opportunities in the business environment offered by existing conditions.
 It can also be used to identify current or potential future problems, allowing for better preparation on how such issues can be best handled.